dt-arr/scripts/scripts.md

-# Scripts
+## Sending custom metrics to Dynatrace from a Linux machine every 15 seconds

 In this section, you will find scripts that you would find useful

-## Sending custom metrics to Dynatrace from a Linux machine every 15 seconds
+## Script approach

 * This script extracts Wireless LAN signal strength using the `iwconfig` command
 * It extracts the system temperature from the file: `cat /sys/class/thermal/thermal_zone*/temp`